Skip to main content

 Introduction

-Recently I performed a malicious insider simulation, where one of the goals of the test was to be stealthy and minimise detection.
-Often, accessing a client’s internal network would be as simple as connecting my testing laptop to a local Ethernet port, but the client had controlled access to their internal network with a VPN gateway, and had effective client isolation in their office.
-This blocked non-corporate devices from accessing the internal network, as well as to other local connected devices.
+Recently I was on a malicious insider engagement, where one of the goals of the test was to be stealthy and minimise detection.
+Typically, to access any client’s internal network, I would connect my laptop into a local Ethernet port, but the client had effective client isolation in their office, which blocked non-corporate devices from accessing the internal network and other connected devices.
+To counter this, I used Bluetooth Personal Area Network (BTPAN) to create a local network between the client-provided laptop and a Linux VM hosted on my attacking devices, after which I could establish a reverse SSH proxy into their network.

 This technique is useful as both tools are native to Windows, reducing the likelihood of blue team detection, and tunnelling Linux commands / tooling through the laptop in many cases won’t be flagged by EDR (unless you are doing something really noisy, like mass port scanning).
 This also removes the need to plug your testing laptop directly into the client network, where new devices may be monitored and flagged.
 This meant that I didn’t have to use a C2 server over the public Internet, improving simplicity, stability, and latency for testing.